 James E. West Fellowship Award

 The James E. West Award, named in honor of the BSA’s first Chief Scout Executive, recognizes donors who give at least $1,000 to a council’s endowment fund.
 The gift must be in addition to and not diminish the donor’s annual Friends of Scouting support.
 Because giving recognition is a personal decision and some supporters wish to remain anonymous, donors must complete the paperwork required for the award and submit it to the council office.
-Completed forms can be emailed to Andrea Moreno or mailed to her attention.
+Completed forms can be emailed to Rebecca Minsley or mailed to her attention.

 BSA Second Century Society